mladcepes/tesugen/README.md

 # **Tesugen**
 ## Version 1.0.0
-### Basic API tests setup generator - Setup  your API-testing framework easily!
+### Basic API tests setup generator - Setup  your API-testing framework easily.

-Use tesugen to create basic extendable API-testing framework in [Typescript](https://www.typescriptlang.org/) whenever you need it!
+Use tesugen to create basic extendable API-testing framework in [Typescript](https://www.typescriptlang.org/) whenever you need it.

 Install tesugen globally on your machine: ```npm install tesugen -g```

 Locate to desired directory and run: ```tesugen-create``` to create and setup your API test framework.
-You will be asked to choose your package manager, name your directory and you will be ready to go!
+You will be asked to choose your package manager, name your directory and you will be ready to go.

 **Setup:**